 How to Get Started with Strength Training

 Strength training doesn’t have to be complicated.
 Just 3 sessions per week with the right exercises can help you preserve and build muscle while losing weight.
-Key movements should include:
+Key movements can include:

 ✔️ Squat variations (for strong legs and glutes)